 We’ve written another sizeable article on the proper way to measure and fit your dog for a harness.
 A quick summary is below.

 - Chest Measurement: Measure around the widest point of your dog’s chest.
-Take a tape measure and then find the widest part.
+Take a tape measure and then find the fullest part.
 As a guide, this is usually a couple of inches, or the width of four fingers, behind the dog’s front legs.

-- Add Two Inches: Dogs grow in size and weight so it’s recommended to add a few inches to the harness for growth.
-However not enough for them to be able to escape from.
+- Add Two Inches: Dogs grow in size and weight, so it’s recommended to add a few inches to the harness for growth.
+However, not enough for them to be able to escape.
 Often referred to as the “two fingers” approach to measuring.
 Also, remember you can always tighten the buckles a little for that perfect fit.

 - Get your dog’s weight: You might have this from a previous vet visit.
 If not, you’re unlikely to get your dog to stand on your bathroom scales.
 So, how do you weigh your dog?
 Providing you’re strong enough, and it’s safe to do so, lift your dog up and then stand on the scales.
 Write down the weight, then stand alone on the scales.
 The difference is the exact weight of your dog.